USask Neuroscience

 Picture of Dr. Changiz Taghibiglou

-Dr. Changiz Taghibiglou PhD, Neuroscience Cluster Executive
+Dr. Changiz Taghibiglou PhD

 Dr. Taghibiglou studies excitotoxicity in stroke and neurodegenerative diseases, and lipid neurobiology.
 Interests: stroke; epilepsy; traumatic brain injury; breast and prostate cancer; Cellular prion protein; lipid rafts; designing short bioactive peptides.